 At some point in the claim, the insurer noticed a pre-closing inspection report that indicated the home had pre-existing cracks in the stucco and drywall.
 Because the insured had not disclosed these minor cosmetic blemishes when applying for their policy, the insurer contended that the policyholder misrepresented the condition of the home in the policy application.
 The insurance company had its underwriter prepare an affidavit claiming that the policy would not have been issued had the true condition of the premises been disclosed.

 Based on these facts, the insurer denied the claim under Fla.
 Stat.
 Section 627.409 which permits an insurer to rescind a policy if an insurer misrepresents facts in a policy application.
-However, this is only true if the facts would have been material to acceptance of the risk or knowledge of the actual facts pursuant to a policy requirement would have resulted in the insurer denying the application for coverage in good faith.
+However, this is only true if the facts would have been material to acceptance of the risk.

 The trial judge granted the insurer’s motion for summary judgment on the grounds that non-disclosure of the cracks were material misrepresentations based on the underwriter’s conclusory statements in the affidavit.
 However, the appellate court reversed the trial judge because the cracking was a minor defect that is present in almost all homes as a result of settling.
 The appellate court pointed out that if the minor cracking, which the insurer did not contend was caused by sinkhole activity, would have resulted in the policy not being issued, virtually no homeowners would have insurance coverage because it is a common occurrence caused by settling in new homes.
 The court also emphasized that the affidavit was not sufficient evidence that the cracks would have impacted the insurer’s decision regarding the risk because there was no information about how the undisclosed facts would have factored into the underwriting process.
 The reasoning of this decision is sound because no insurer would in good faith deny coverage because a home has minor settlement cracks in stucco or drywall.